When submitting an open (unregistered) domain to a contest, there is always the possibility that this domain might get registered.

 Once we receive a report of domain registration, we follow the below outlined process:

-- A pop-up notification is placed on the CH's contest page, and the CH is prevented from selecting a contest winner and closing the contest until they have contact us about the reported domain.
+- In case of #1 and #2, the CH is prevented from selecting a contest winner and closing the contest until they have contacted us about the reported domain.

 - If the CH acknowledges that they registered the name, we reserve the right to pause the contest until a bonus is sent by the CH to the creative, or a refundable deposit is sent to SH (which would be payable to the creative if a different winner is selected).
 If the CH ends up picking the same name as winner, the deposit will be refunded back to the CH.
 Alternatively, if the CH is not interested in keeping the name, they have the option to transfer the domain to the Creative who submitted it to their contest.